Resume Writing

 Impact ClarityHelped increase revenueGenerated $1.2M in new pipeline within 6 months

-How StylingCV’s AI Agents Transform Your Resume Verbs
+How StylingCV’s 11 AI Agents Transform Your Resume Verbs

 AgentWhat It Does for Your Bullet Points

-Market ScoutScans 1000+ job postings in your field to identify the highest-impact verbs employers actually use
+Market ScoutScans 1000+ job postings in your field to identify the highest-impact verbs employers actually use right now

-Truth CheckEnsures your action verbs align with your actual experience level — no overhyping, no under-selling
+Truth CheckEnsures your action verbs align with your actual experience level — no overhyping, no underselling

+Used by 6M+ job seekers globally.
 Results?
 Users who build their resumes with StylingCV see an average of 3x more interview invitations within the first 60 days.

-Common Mistakes When Using Resume Action Verbs
+6 Common Mistakes When Using Resume Action Verbs

-Before and After: Real Resume Bullet Point Transformations
+Before and After: Real Resume Transformations

 Before (Marketing Manager):